Willie169/LaTeX-ToolKit/README.md

 ## Introduction

 This repository contains
-- [`template.tex`](template.tex): a comprehensive and customizable LaTeX template designed for article or report documentclass in TC (Traditional Chinese Taiwan), SC (Simplified Chinese), HK (Traditional Chinese Hong Kong), JP (Japanese), KR (Korean), or Latin-script languages, with TeX Gyre, Noto CJK, and XITS Math fonts available, and lots of useful commands defined.
+- [`template.tex`](template.tex) and [`document.tex`](document.tex): a comprehensive and customizable LaTeX template designed for LuaTeX and XeTeX with support of TC (Traditional Chinese Taiwan), SC (Simplified Chinese), HK (Traditional Chinese Hong Kong), JP (Japanese), KR (Korean), and Latin-script languages, TeX Gyre, Noto CJK, and XITS Math fonts, a broad range of packages, and a lot of useful commands and shorthands.
 - [LaTeX Best Practices.md](LaTeX%20Best%20Practices.md): some best practices of LaTeX.
 - Other [utilities](#utilities).